-The decrease in the allowance for credit losses provision for commercial loans reflects the sale of certain commercial mortgage loans and syndicated loans in conjunction with the fixed deferred and immediate annuity reinsurance transaction discussed in Note 1.
+The decrease in the allowance for credit losses provision for commercial loans in 2021 reflected the sale of certain commercial mortgage loans and syndicated loans in conjunction with the fixed deferred and immediate annuity reinsurance transaction in 2021.

-Accrued interest on commercial loans was \$13 million and \$16 million as of December 31, 2021 and 2020, respectively, and is recorded in Receivables and excluded from the amortized cost basis of commercial loans.
+As of December 31, 2022 and 2021, accrued interest on commercial loans was \$17 million and \$13 million, respectively, and is recorded in Receivables and excluded from the amortized cost basis of commercial loans.